OlBreeze/HW_WEB2/Project_StarWars/01Release/README.md

 We  have sipmle HTML project "Starwars".
 My task - to move this project to React

+~ Begining ~

 ***